 Diversification is a cornerstone of investment strategy, but you can overdo it.
+Having too many assets in your portfolio can be just as harmful as having too few.
 When you’re over-diversifying, you are actually working against yourself.
-It waters down your returns and portfolio’s performance.
+It waters down your returns and your portfolio’s performance.
 But, how can you tell if you’re over-diversifying?

 What is Over-Diversifying?